tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-19-scale-up-azure-functions-in-f-number-using-suave.markdown

 }
 ```

-The final step is updating `run.fsx` to use this
+The final step is updating the `run.fsx` file to use this new function

 ```fsharp
 #load "SuaveAdapter.fsx"